How to Upgrade to Drupal 10

 Migrating from Drupal 7 to Drupal 10

 Drupal 7 and 10 have very different architectures, so migrating from one to the other is a bigger project than upgrading from Drupal 9 to 10.
 You’ll need to carefully plan the migration due to extensive changes to APIs and the content model.
-For example, Acquia customers can use tools like Acquia Migrate Accelerate to speed up their migration process.
+For example, open source tools like Acquia Migrate Accelerate can help Acquia customers speed up their migration process.

 At Evolving Web, the migration process is typically iterative in which we prioritize the experience we want to create for end users and content editors.
 We then determine how content will be mapped from Drupal 7 to the new site to fit with our vision for it.
 We also identify the information architecture required.
 Then, we leverage the Migrate module to map the Drupal 7 content to Drupal 10 and take the time to analyze the legacy content to identify content that no longer serves its purpose, is outdated, or could be cleaned up as part of the migration.